Axis Security Development Model

 • Provide ASDM support close to the development teams

-• Facilitate knowledge sharing, e.g., best practices
+• Facilitate knowledge sharing, including best practices

 A satellite will assist in implementing new activities and maintaining the ASDM in a subset of the development teams.